degreepath/auditor/tests/snapshots/2015-16/major/political-science.md

 For this section, you must complete one requirement from among “Statistics”, “French, German, Spanish”, or “Chinese, Greek, Latin, Japanese, Norwegian, Russian”.

 ### Statistics
-For this requirement, you must have at least one course within the STAT department.
+For this requirement, you must have at least one course taken within the STAT department.

 ### French, German, Spanish
-For this requirement, you must have at least one course within the FREN, GERM, or SPAN department past 232.
+For this requirement, you must have at least one course taken within the FREN, GERM, or SPAN department past 232.

 ### Chinese, Greek, Latin, Japanese, Norwegian, Russian
-For this requirement, you must have at least one course within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.
+For this requirement, you must have at least one course taken within the CHIN, GREEK, LATIN, JAPAN, NORW, or RUSSN department past 231.